Skip to main content

 NEPC Reviews (https://nepc.colorado.edu/reviews) provide the public, policymakers, and the press with timely, academically sound reviews of selected publications.
 NEPC Reviews are made possible in part by support provided by the Great Lakes Center for Education Research and Practice: http://www.greatlakescenter.org

-The National Education Policy Center (NEPC), a university research center housed at the University of Colorado Boulder School of Education, produces high-quality information in support of democratic deliberation about education policy.
-We publish original research, policy briefs, and expert third-party reviews of think tank reports.
+The National Education Policy Center (NEPC), a university research center housed at the University of Colorado Boulder School of Education, sponsors research, produces policy briefs, and publishes expert third-party reviews of think tank reports.
 NEPC publications are written in accessible language and are intended for a broad audience that includes academic experts, policymakers, the media, and the general public.
+Our mission is to provide high-quality information in support of democratic deliberation about education policy.
+We are guided by the belief that the democratic governance of public education is strengthened when policies are based on sound evidence and support a multiracial society that is inclusive, kind, and just.
 Visit us at: http://nepc.colorado.edu